jonathan-h-eaton/PassFlow/README.md

 # Description
-This package was created for the final project in Data & Visual Analytics @ Georgia Tech by Jonathan Eaton, Serdar Aydinoglu, Wayne Fong, Vigneshwar Perumal, Jackson Schieber, and Enoch Anim-Koranteng.
+### Created for Data & Visual Analytics @ Georgia Tech by Jonathan Eaton, Serdar Aydinoglu, Wayne Fong, Vigneshwar Perumal, Jackson Schieber, and Enoch Anim-Koranteng

-The project is about visualizing soccer passing networks and predicting most probable passing routes.
-I focused on data mining and cleaning in Python, and other teammates completed the Markov Chain analysis and visualization.
+Soccer is by far the most popular sport in the world, and teams are increasingly looking to advanced analytics to gain a competitive advantage.
+In this project, our team predicts and visualizes soccer passing networks using Python and d3.js.
+Please note that my role focused on data mining and cleaning in Python, and other teammates completed the Markov Chain analysis and visualization.

+The app allows users to see FC Barcelona's most probable passing routes over the course of almost 2 decades.
+This tool has a number of possible applications.
+An opposing team could use it to analyze what the most common passing routes are, then use that to shape their defensive formations.
+They could also see what alternate passing routes FC Barcelona resorts to if a key player is removed from the equation (e.g., they are double-teamed during a given play).
+This would allow them to create a defensive strategy that is shaped specifically to the passing patterns of their opponents.

 For a brief video overview of the app, click [here](https://youtu.be/51xKCuDWBJQ).

-For a written summary of the app, select the PassFlow Poster file.
+For a full summary of the app, select the PassFlow Poster file.

 If you want to run the app yourself, follow the instructions below.